vesoft-inc/nebula/docs/manual-EN/functions-and-operators/set-operations.md

 Notice that line 1 and line 2 return the same id (104) with different column values.
 The `DISTINCT` check duplication by all the columns for every line.
 So line 1 and line 2 are different.

-You can expect for the `UNION ALL` result
+You can expect the `UNION ALL` result

 ```
 GO FROM 1 OVER e1 YIELD e1._dst AS id, e1.prop1 AS left.1, $$.tag.prop2 AS left.2